 Consider a ballet summer intensive next year at a major school, to see if you can work day after day in a professional training schedule.

-Get a dance manual like The Perfect Pointe Book so you can improve faster.
+Get a dance manual like The Perfect Pointe Book (you can CLICK HERE to get your copy) so you can improve faster.
 It focuses on the vital basic technical details of classical ballet with lots and lots of foot exercises and strength tests.

 Here is where you can learn to get really flexible as an adult ballet beginner.

 Those three references above can keep you busy for a year!
 Professional dancers do those exercises ongoing, at whatever level they need.

 Look into BFA programs where you will train and perform through your college years, and be able to go on to dance history, criticism or teaching when you can no longer perform.
 Pointe magazine publishes a list of colleges that offer dance programs.

 Or, you could enter a B.Sc. program in dance that will proceed to dance medicine/physical therapy as a specialty for after you stop dancing.
 In the meantime, you will be dancing!

 If you cannot have the career that a dancer with 8-10 years of intense training can have, there is much to do in the world of ballet!
 Since you are so drawn to ballet, you must believe that you have a special gift to offer the dance world, in one way or another.

 Keep your personal vision alert and wide, and your adventures in dance may be amazing!